betterscientificsoftware/bssw.io/Articles/Blog/2018-11-08-sc-software-conference.md

 So if you think software development, productivity, and sustainability are important issues (and if you’re reading this blog, chances are you do), then I encourage you to join us at these events at SC18!
-Not only is your participation an opportunity for you to find like-minded people to discuss and exchange experiences; it is also a statement to the organizers of Supercomputing that you value events on
+Not only is your participation an opportunity for you to find like-minded people for discussion and exchanging experiences; it is also a statement to the organizers of Supercomputing that you value events on
 *software,* which helps pave the way for even more of these events in the future.

 And remember, the Supercomputing conference series is fundamentally defined by what the community submits – not only papers and posters, but also proposals for workshops, tutorials, BOFs, panels, and other types of events.
-It can be competitive, so not every proposal will be accepted.
+Submissions are competitive, so not every proposal will be accepted.
 But with persistence, we have the opportunity to make SC into even more of a software conference than it is already - to *create* a future where we can discuss software development experiences on par with the scientific results and the big